Jbleezy/BO1-Reimagined/README.md

 ### Five
 * Trap pieces are already in place
-* Barriers in the spawn room no longer reset
+* Active barriers in the spawn room stay the same throughout the entire match
-* Pack-a-punch machine will stay available for as long as the defcon room is active
+* Pack-a-Punch machine will stay available for as long as the defcon room is active
+* Fixed lighting in the top floor being incorrect
-* Glass barriers, wall barriers, and metal barriers can now all be rebuilt
+* Wall barriers and metal barriers can now be rebuilt
+* Glass barriers now start off with glass and wooden boards
 * Zombies can now attack players through glass barriers, wall barriers, and metal barriers
 * Fixed a bug where glass barriers and wall barriers had to be rebuilt twice for the repair to take effect if the barrier was rebuilt right after it got destroyed
 * Fixed a bug where glass barriers and wall barriers were destroyed at slightly incorrect times